 Figure 10-3 shows three months' worth of trading in the July 2005 Eurodollar contract.
-Note that the price break below the moving average, the thin line between the price bars, correctly predicted a fall in prices.
+Note that the price break below the moving average on the far right, correctly predicted a fall in prices.
 Also note the overall downtrend in the Eurodollar during the three-month period, which is a sign of rising interest rates.
 The implied (interest) rate for this contract at the close on July 1 was 3.6175 percent, up from 3.40 in May.
 You can calculate the implied rate by subtracting the contract price from 100, as described in the earlier "Globalizing the markets" section.